samsandhuss/bank-of-sandhu/BUILD_LOG.md

 ### Session 08 — Spot-checks held + B8 redo (bronze owned, silver underway) 🟢

 **Spot-check outcomes:**
 - **A5 Retrieve** — HELD.
 Verb lock intact ("fetching"), no slide to "checking."
-This is **hold 1 of the 3 consecutive clean holds** needed to clear the watch.
+Hold 1 of 3 on the watch.
 Tighten noted: lead with the action verb (*fetching*) — "matching" is the filter, not the action.
 - **B13 Cloud vs on-prem** — HELD at Silver.
-Anchored on-prem to *sensitivity*, avoided the "old data" trap (failure mode #4 dodged).
+Anchored on-prem to *sensitivity*, avoided the "old data" trap.
 Tighten noted: state the decider as a rule — *"sensitivity decides which side a workload sits on."*

 **B8 — GHA reaching on-prem (Track B NOW item):**
-- 🥉 **Bronze — OWNED.** Worked out the direction solo after two tries: *the worker inside dials out; the outside can never dial in.* This was the bit that had slipped three times across S06.
+- 🥉 **Bronze — OWNED.** Worked out the direction solo: *the worker inside dials out; the outside can never dial in.*
-- 🥈 **Silver — Problem owned.** Firewall correctly placed as the *bank's* wall (not GitHub's), blocking inbound from the public internet so GitHub can't reach in.
+- 🥈 **Silver — Problem owned.** Firewall correctly placed as the *bank's* wall, blocking inbound so GitHub can't reach in.
-- 🥈 **Silver — Fix assembled (with scaffold).** Self-hosted runner inside the network, polling outbound for jobs.
-Not yet said solo — first job Session 09 is to restate it clean without help.
+- 🥈 **Silver — Fix assembled (with scaffold).** Self-hosted runner inside, polling outbound.
+Not yet solo.
 - 🥈 **Silver — Why-it-wins:** not yet attempted.

 **Other:**
-- Stopped honestly when answers shrank to single words (tiredness rule).
+- Stopped honestly when answers shrank to single words.
 - Discipline held: no Chunks 2–6, no Track C, no curriculum restructure.
-- **Port.io question raised:** confirmed general-industry vendor names (Port.io, GHA, Snyk, etc.) are NOT scrub targets — they don't identify an employer.
-Agreed to soften the *reference-vendor* mentions (C9, M4) to "portal vendors (e.g. Port.io)" as a style choice, while keeping precise names on hands-on tools.
+- **Port.io question:** confirmed general-industry vendor names are NOT scrub targets.
+Softened reference-vendor mentions (C9, M4) to "portal vendors (e.g. Port.io)".

+### Session 09 — A5 redone, B13 held, B8 Silver-complete, Gold attempted 🟢

+**Spot-check outcomes:**
+- **A5 Retrieve** — DRIFTED at the top of the session: led with *"matching"* (action-absent), the exact tighten flagged in S08.
+Redone with a scaffold to land *"Retrieve is fetching the ingredients that match the order."* Because it drifted and needed a redo, the clean streak **resets to 0** — mandatory again next session.
+Lesson: lead with the action verb, every time.
+- **B13 Cloud vs on-prem** — HELD at Silver (concept). **Framing flag:** slipped twice into a personal, non-generic framing (referring to a current organisation rather than *"a regulated bank"*).
+Coached back to the generic frame — the phrasing you rehearse is the phrasing that comes out under pressure, so keep worked examples generic and it becomes automatic.

+**B8 — GHA reaching on-prem (Track B NOW item):**
+- 🥈 **Fix — OWNED solo.** Restated clean without scaffold: self-hosted runner inside the bank's network, polls GitHub outbound for work, no inbound due to the firewall.
+(Two side-mix-ups fixed along the way: runner is the bank's not GitHub's; call goes out not in.)
+- 🥈 **Why-it-wins — OWNED.** Landed the contrast: an inbound hole is a permanent open door anyone can probe; outbound is no door at all; perimeter unchanged, so security and audit have nothing new to defend. **→ B8 now Silver-complete (Problem + Fix + Why-it-wins).**
+- 🥇 **Gold — attempted, did not land.** Under full-assembly load the owned pieces degraded — the self-hosted vs GitHub-hosted runner ownership confusion returned, and the gap + why-it-wins beats dropped out.
+Banked honestly (tiredness/regression).
+Gold carries to Session 10.

+**Banked insight (analogy simplification):**
+- Analogies are **bronze training wheels**, not professional answers.
+At Gold, drop the analogy entirely — a senior conversation uses plain professional language, not the kitchen/kid/estate.
+This dissolves the "too many analogies" worry: none of them are used in the room.
+(Logged in §0.)

+**Carry-forward for Gold (the line that keeps slipping):**
+- **Self-hosted runner** = the bank's machine, inside the bank's network (the bank hosts it).
+- **GitHub-hosted (cloud) runner** = GitHub's machine, outside — the one that can't reach in.
+- The bank's self-hosted runner polls **GitHub the service** — it does not poll "github runners."

+**Other:** Discipline held — no Chunks 2–6, no Track C, no curriculum restructure (the analogy-simplification urge was reframed, not acted on as a restructure).

 ---